-6.5 SINSW Complaints management process as outlined in the Community Communication Report (CCR)
+SINSW Complaints management process as outlined in the Community Communication Report (CCR) and required as part of Item B9 of the SSD.

-6.5.1 Enquiries and complaints management
+6.4.1 Enquiries and complaints management

 SINSW manages enquiries, and complaints in a timely and responsive manner and detailed in the SINSW Community Consolation Summary report.